lu4nm3/scala-lessons/src/main/scala/_2_type_classes/lesson2_5_implicit_scope_packaging.md

 <h4>Define instances in an object</h4>

-With option 1, we bring instances into scope by importing them:
+With option 1, we bring instances into scope by importing them like we have been doing so far:

 ```scala
 object ShapeAreas {